-I get many calls from people all over the world asking if I can help them.
+People from all over the world contact me for online doctor consultations.
 They or their loved ones have different problems.
 Anxiety, ADD, oppositional defiance, OCD, RAD, autism, and depression are some of those problems.
 They want to know if can I help them using a natural approach without their coming to see me in Portland, Oregon.
-Do I offer telemedicine services?
+Do I offer telehealth services for mental health?
 The short answer is, sometimes, yes!
 Insurance may or may not cover it.
 And I have certain restrictions on how I can help, for sure.
 But telemedicine is the wave of the future, and may be a good approach for many people.
 What does this process look like?

 Telemedicine services or telepsychiatry is like having an in-person appointment.
 We can have our appointment on the phone or via HIPAA-compliant video.
 For most of the diagnoses and/or symptoms I listed above, telemedicine works great.
 You schedule an appointment and fill out the paperwork.
 I review the paperwork before the appointment.
 I have you get labs based on the Walsh Protocol to find what the imbalance may be.
 Any imbalance found allows me to treat with supplements.